A Guide to Insurance Options for Condo Associations

 To add more protection to your condo, you may also want to consider getting an umbrella policy.
 Umbrella insurance offers liability coverage that extends beyond other condo policy coverage

 Umbrella insurance can come in handy when unforeseen circumstances happen.
-It’s useful to have if you want the highest level of protection.
+It’s helpful to have if you want the highest level of protection.

 Choosing the Best Insurance Options for Condo Associations